 Now let’s focus on the real estate professionals representing the property seller or lessor in a transaction.
 They may be called listing agents or listing brokers, but, either way, they represent the property owner.
 Whether referred to as a listing broker or agent, they are responsible for the interests of the lessor under a listing agreement.

 The listing broker looks out for the best interests of the property management, not the tenant, in the leasing of their commercial real estate.
 This includes negotiating terms with the tenant or tenant broker and using their knowledge as a licensed professional to ensure that the outcome is favorable to the landlord.

 The listing broker or agent is also required to find suitable tenants to lease the property and is paid a commission by the landlord for that service.

 What is a tenant representation broker?

-For tenants, it’s important to remember listing agents count on a prospect’s lack of commercial real estate knowledge in order to achieve the best income possible at the lowest possible expense to the landlord.
+For tenants, it’s important to remember agents count on a prospect’s lack of commercial real estate knowledge in order to secure the highest rent possible at the lowest possible expense to the landlord.
 That’s why it’s beneficial to have a real estate professional holding a broker’s license exclusively on YOUR side as well.

-If you are looking for commercial office space, then you should seriously consider having a knowledgeable tenant broker by your side to give you better leverage in a lease negotiation and to help you find the right space for the right price.
+If you are looking for commercial office space, then you should seriously consider having a knowledgeable tenant broker or real estate firm by your side to give you better leverage in a lease negotiation, offer independent advice, and help you find the right space for the right price.